Make renting fair, safe and certain.

 The Residential Tenancies Act has a critical role to play in safeguarding the housing needs of the Northern Territory’s residents, ensuring that tenants are not evicted unnecessarily into homelessness, and providing pathways for people out of homelessness into accommodation.
 It provides governance over the suitability of dwellings for habitation, security of tenure and safety and control of the living space.

-A modern Residential Tenancies Act is also able to secure the rights of the landlord.
 As has been seen in recent updates and comprehensive reviews across Australia, Residential Tenancies protections have a critical role in balancing the rights of landlord and tenants – ensuring stability and predictability, removing subjectivism.
+A modern Residential Tenancies Act is able to secure the rights of the landlord.

 16% of renters living with a disability have

 been served a no-grounds eviction (compared to 9% of other Australians).